quantumlib/Stim/doc/sinter_api.md

         highlight_max_likelihood_factor: Controls how wide the uncertainty highlight region around curves is.
             Must be 1 or larger.
 Hypothesis probabilities at most that many times as unlikely as the max likelihood hypothesis will be highlighted.
+        line_fits: Defaults to None.
+Set this to a tuple (x_scale, y_scale) to include a dashed line fit to every curve.
+The scales determine how to transform the coordinates before performing the fit, and can be set to 'linear', 'sqrt', or 'log'.
     """
 ```